 However, these treatments address only the symptoms, not the underlying cause or any muscle imbalances.

-While there are short-term treatments that provide relief, it’s important to understand that a long-term sciatica treatment program may require two or more different types of treatment, including far infrared heat, Muscle Balance Therapy, trigger point therapy, Inversion therapy (to improve blood flow and reduce pressure on the nerves), and changes to your diet.
+While there are short-term treatments that provide relief, it’s important to understand that a long-term sciatica treatment program may require two or more different types of treatment, including far infrared heat, Muscle Balance Therapy, Inversion therapy (to improve blood flow and reduce pressure on the nerves), and changes to your diet.